 Who is your favourite designer?

 I love Raf Simons, and what he does – like the show he did for menswear in Chinatown.
 Even though I design for women, I’d love to work in menswear.
 Even to have the chance to see how Raf Simons works in his own label, or in Calvin Klein, I love what he does, his collection in September was amazing.
 It’s super masculine, he uses all kinds of things, at his last show he played New Order and Joy Division who I love, he is really into the technical side of fashion and he uses material that no one else does, and he references art as well.
 When he was at Dior, his references were so cool and his work was very technical, I have the impression that absolutely every detail has been thought through, so that it’s perfect.
 It looks weird, but it has been thought through with precision.
 He inspires me a lot!
 I studied fashion for three years for my degree, so I need to do another year to have a Master’s.
-I’d love to study in London, at Central Saint Martins, or in Belgium, in Antwerp.
+I’d love to study in London, at Central Saint Martins, or in Belgium, at Antwerp Fashion Department.

 Do you follow every collection he makes?

 For his first collection for Calvin Klein, I remember that I got up very early in the morning – I think it was at 2am in France, but I got up to watch it and I was so tired, so I got up again at 6am at re-watched it.
-He was inspired by the American Dream and it was also American horror – everything that’s happening with immigration and everything.
-I love what he does it is very intellectual, and especially that he’s now designing for Calvin Klein, which is an ultra-American brand.
+He was inspired by the American Dream and it was also like an American horror – everything that’s happening with immigration and everything.
+I love what he does, it is very intellectual, and especially that he’s now designing for Calvin Klein, which is an ultra-American brand.

 How long have you been a fan of Raf Simons?